jkillingsworth/jkillingsworth.com/_posts/2019-11-14-hill-climbing-and-cost-functions.md

 While both sets of weights are valid solutions for the given target distribution, the scoring functions give preference to one over the other.
 In this case, both scoring functions give preference to the second set of weights.
 But these two sets of weights are just two possible solutions in an entire range of possible solutions in which the primary cost function evaluates to zero.

 If we only consider the range of possible solutions in which the primary cost function evaluates to zero, which are the only valid solutions for the given target distribution, how do we go about finding the one with the most optimal score for each of the two scoring functions?
 We can start by plotting the scores across the range of possible values.
-Based on the results derived in the [previous post]({% post_url 2019-09-14-estimating-the-weights-of-biased-coins %}), the weights of the biased coins the +2 and +3 states can be stated in terms of the weight of the coin in the +1 state:
+Based on the results derived in the [previous post]({% post_url 2019-09-14-estimating-the-weights-of-biased-coins %}), the weights of the biased coins in the +2 and +3 states can be stated in terms of the weight of the coin in the +1 state:

 {% latex 1 fig-25 %}
     \begin{document}